 For additional information on using the modem, see the online modem documentation supplied with your computer.

 NOTICE: The network connector is slightly larger than the modem connector.
-To avoid damaging the computer, do not plug a telephone line into the network connector.
+To help prevent damage to the computer, do not plug a telephone line into the network connector.